 Wondrous Iceland Stories

 Magical, mystical, whimsical.
-On our trip through Iceland we experienced overwhelming nature, enjoyed the benefits of geothermal energy and tried many an outlandish dish typical of the country.
+On our trip through Iceland, we experienced overwhelming nature, enjoyed the benefits of geothermal energy and tasted many an outlandish dish or of the beer that was only legalized in 1989.
 In Iceland there are leader sheep, but under no circumstances ponies.
 Instead, the descendants of the Vikings today have heated sidewalks, still seething volcanoes and a lot of creativity, which in the long dark months is the best recipe against the onset of winter depression.
 Other Moment Mal episodes are about hairy beer bottles, petrified trolls and wishing stones.
-To be continued with fermented, cruelly stinking Greenland shark and rye bread buried in hot earth.
+Fermented, cruelly stinking Greenland shark contrasts with rye bread baked in hot earth.
+The whales that regularly appear off Húsavík are a popular photo motif during whale watching.